Canadian Magazine Industry News

-The winners of the 2012 Canadian Online Publishing Awards (COPA) presented by Masthead
+Winners of the Canadian Online Publishing Awards announced

 A record number of attendees registered to be at the fourth annual COPA party at The Hoxton in Toronto, COPA's new venue.

 The COPAs honour excellence in digital journalism and design from magazines, newspapers, broadcasters and online-only publishers.
 Entries were placed in three divisions: Red (consumer, custom, religious, public association); Blue (business-to-business, professional association, farm, scholarly); and Green (daily and weekly newspapers, and broadcasters).

 Big winners during the evening in the Blue division included Sparksheet (Spafax) with four golds and three silvers, including being named the best in the online-only website and website design categories.
 University Affairs captured two golds and two silvers, IT World Canada took two golds (including best digital replica), while the Ryersonian grabbed a gold and a silver.
 Best overall companion website went to SalonMagazine.ca.

 Other golds in the Blue division include The Thunderbird (UBC Graduate School of Journalism) for best video/multimedia feature, Open Canada (Canadian International Council) for best online-only article or series, and Alberta Venture for cross-platform initiative.